 My kids absolutely love answering these types of questions because they are fun and low pressure.
 After all, there is no such thing as a right or wrong answer!

-The printable cards (file 126 available in our free printable resource library) are portable, meaning you can stick them in a purse or backpack to use while traveling or even while out to dinner.
+The printable cards are portable, meaning you can stick them in a purse or backpack to use while traveling or even while out to dinner.